ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/parameters.rst

 param save
 ==========

-Save all current parameters on the APM to file.
+Save all current parameters on the autopilot to file.

 .. code:: bash